anikasadiaOPT/OOAD-Design/README.md

 ## Overview

-This repository contains the Object-Oriented Analysis and Design (OOAD) documentation and implementation for [Project Name].
+This repository contains the Object-Oriented Analysis and Design (OOAD) documentation and implementation.
 The project follows best practices in OOAD to ensure modularity, scalability, and maintainability.

 ## Table of Contents